-As a part of PLC automation tutorials, in this article, we are going to learn about the advantages and disadvantages of PLC.
+As a part of PLC automation tutorials, in this article, we are going to learn about the advantages and disadvantages of programmable logic controller (PLC) systems.

-When we talk about PLC, there should be some bench mark to compare.
-Here we are comparing PLC with the relays and DCS (Distributed Control System).
+When we talk about PLC, there should be some benchmarks to compare.
+Here we are comparing PLC with electromagnetic relays.

-- PLC does not take much space.
-It occurs smaller in size, especially compact PLC.
+- PLC is available in a compact size, especially compact PLC.

 - It gives supervisory control capability.

 - In the case of PLC design, if anything goes wrong, one can easily troubleshoot the problem with the help of a debugger.

 Let’s move to another side of it.